 Elementary Education – Bachelor of Arts Degree (BA)

-Accreditation: The program is accredited by Office of the State Superintendent of Education (OSSE).
+The program is accredited by the Office of the State Superintendent of Education (OSSE) and the Council for the Accreditation of Educator Preparation (CAEP)

 Objectives for Elementary Education Undergraduate Programs